Alluxio/alluxio/docs/en/Configuration-Settings.md

 ## Use Site-Property Files (Recommended)

-Alluxio admin can create and customize Java property file `alluxio-site.properties` to configuration an Alluxio cluster.
-If this file does not exist, it can be simply created from a template file:
+Alluxio admin can create and customize a Java property file `alluxio-site.properties` to configuration an Alluxio cluster.
+If this file does not exist, it can be simply created from a template file under `${ALLUXIO_HOME}/conf`:

 ```bash
 $ cp conf/alluxio-site.properties.template conf/alluxio-site.properties
 ```

-On startup, Alluxio runtime searches `alluxio-site.properties` in `${HOME}/.alluxio/`, `/etc/alluxio/`
-and the classpath of the relevant Java VM process in order including `${ALLUXIO_HOME}/conf`, and skips the remaining paths once this `alluxio-site.properties` file is found.
+Make sure that this file is distributed to `${ALLUXIO_HOME}/conf` on every Alluxio nodes (masters and workers) before starting the cluster.

+> Note that, the site property file is co-located with and respected by Alluxio server processes.
+> Applications interacting with Alluxio service through Alluxio client will not pick up the
+> properties defined in these site property files, unless they are also on the classpath of
+> these applications.

 ## Use Environment variables

-Alluxio supports a few basic and but frequently used configuration settings via the environment variables in `conf/alluxio-env.sh`, including:
+Alluxio supports a few basic but frequently used configuration settings via the environment variables, including:

 <table class="table table-striped">
 <tr><th>Environment Variable</th><th>Description</th></tr>